goth7mog/test-go/README.md

 - Dockerized setup with MongoDB

 ## Authentication
 For the robust authentication it's recommended to implement JWT with access/refresh tokens going onwards

+## Updates
+### main.go
+Added goroutines inside the `getBalanceHandler` function to fetch wallet balances in parallel.

 ## Testing